oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-know-scrum-should-be-capitalized/rule.md

 According to the Scrum Alliance, "Scrum" is capitalized.

-​You will occasionally see it in:
+You will occasionally see it in:

-- not capitalized (scrum) - this is incorrect​
+- not capitalized (scrum) - this is incorrect
 - all caps (SCRUM) - this is incorrect, as Scrum is not an acronym